brndnmtthws/brndn-io/content/about/index.md

 separate $1B+ valuation companies through various stages of hypergrowth and started a few companies myself.

-I grew up in Canada, moved to San Francisco in 2009, and spent some years in New York.
-I don't identify with any particular nation state or city, but these days you'll usually find me in the North Eastern part of North America.
-This page contains a non-exhaustive list of things I've done or worked on.
+I grew up in Canada, moved to San Francisco in 2009, and have recently spent most of my time in New York.

-These days I'm primarily interested in working with early-stage startups.
-In particular, I like businesses that create real value, aren't fraudulent/scammy/hype-based, generate cash flow, and aren't necessarily dependent on cheap debt.

 ## As a Professional